11:53 am - Treasuries Continue to Climb:

 - Treasuries hold small gains ahead of the cash open.

-- A slightly flatter curve has taken hold as the 2-10-yr spread trades 204.5bps.
+- A flatter curve has developed amid the early bid with the 2-10-yr spread tighter @ 191.5bps.